 My grandfather played lead guitar on his songs: "Tomorrow You'll be Gone", "Crying 'Cause I Love You", "I Wish Somebody Loved Me", and "I'll Go On Alone."
 They all got major radio play but after that something happened between Floyd and Marty and he didn't continue to be his guitarist.
 But Marty ended up in Cleveland and my grandfather followed.
 There he met my grandmother Bessie and they married.
 They had a little girl in 1967 named Tara, my mother.
 Marty asked them to move down to Franklin, Tennessee with them to be a part of the happening country scene going on in Nashville.
 They all lived on a big farm in the outskirts of Franklin.

-During that time they met many people in the business and my grandmother and grandfather became friends with Pearl and Carl Butler who let my grandmother sing in their place in Ernest Tubb's radio show.
+During that time they met many people in the business as I mentioned.
 Marty had his own record label for a short time named Charger Records, titled in reference to a charger car because of his racing history.
 He let my grandfather record his own '45, 2 song, vinyl on the label in 1976 and made over 400 copies.

 They played on a few radio stations as well.
 But as with many musicians alike they had a falling out and never recovered from it so the records were never promoted any further and the promise of letting Floyd make it in the business was broken by Marty.

 *You can purchase this special '45 vinyl for $4.99 at Grimey's Preloved and New Music in Nashville, TN.